xynehq/jaf/docs/memory-system.md

 ## Auto-Store Functionality

-The FAF engine can automatically manage conversation persistence when `autoStore` is enabled:
+The JAF engine can automatically manage conversation persistence when `autoStore` is enabled:

 ```typescript
 const runConfig = {